SimonDarksideJ/SimonDarksideJ.github.io/_posts/2013-04-07-adrotator-v2-progress-report.markdown

 - adrotator
 ---

-Quite a few people have asked me of the last few weeks about what is happening with the AdRotator project, is it dead, are we on a permanent holiday (Vacation for our American chums) or did we just get board with the whole thing as we have been fairly quiet of late.
+Quite a few people have asked me of the last few weeks about what is happening with the AdRotator project, is it dead, are we on a permanent holiday (Vacation for our American chums) or did we just get board with the whole thing as we have been fairly quite of late.

 Let me put one ting to bed,

 # [ADROTATOR IS NOT DEAD](https://getadrotator.codeplex.com/wikipage?title=AdRotator%20V2%20progress%20report)

 (just resting ![Open-mouthed smile](/assets/img/wordpress/2013/04/wlEmoticon-openmouthedsmile.png))

 Both Gergely and I had our work / family schedules ramp up quite a bit for the last few months ( by a few I really mean a lot) but this does not mean we have lost interest in AdRotator, far from it our goals with the next version keep getting more and more ambitious and we have already done a fair bit of ground work already, such as:

 ## The new XML configuration